Compliance and certification requirements for hiring registered nurses

 Potential legal implications of hiring unlicensed or uncertified nurses

 When HIPAA regulations are compromised, the facility will be fined depending on the severity of the data privacy violation.
-The American Medical Association clearly states that HIPAA violations are enforced and stipulates penalties for civil violations that range from $100 for unknowingly violating the HIPAA guidelines to $50,000 per reasonable violation, based on the severity.
-A detailed infographic has been added to explain how HIPAA breaches result in penalties based on the severity of the privacy violation.
+The American Medical Association clearly states that HIPAA violations are enforced and stipulates penalties for civil violations that range from $100 for unknowingly violating HIPAA guidelines to $50,000 per violation, depending on severity.

 U.S. Department of Health and Human Services (HHS) Office for Civil Rights (OCR) enforces the HIPAA Privacy and Security Rules.